MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ------------------------------ -->
 #### Navigation

-In Step 7, we touched on some navigation methods.
+In the [Step 7 - Extending WebView2 functionality](#step-7---extending-webview2-functionality) step, we touched on some navigation methods.
 In this section, we'll expand on what we learned.

 <!-- ---------- -->